FukudaBQ/Game2/Game2/ReadMe.txt

-﻿In this program, you can use WASD or arrow to control the sprite which is link.
+﻿In this program, you can use WASD or arrow to control the sprite which is Link.
 Then you can use 1, 2, 3 to use projectiles.
 In order to use sword, you can press Z or N.
 Lastly, use q to quit, use R to reset the game.
 We run code analysis this time, and removed as many warnings as we could, but we were not able to remove those saying class too long.

 For HUD: